 Whilst a useful addition to Mac OS, the dock is pretty limited in what it can do.
 Especially since the removal of any useful form of dock Exposé with the arrival of Lion.
-For users who like to keep a lot of apps and folders to hand on the desktop, without hoarding icons and alias’ that generally make things messy, the dock can get extremely cluttered, and not actually make it any easier to find what you want to find on there, than say just a Spotlight search.
+For users who like to keep a lot of apps and folders to hand on the desktop, without hoarding icons and alias’ that generally make things messy, the dock can get extremely cluttered, and not actually make it any easier to find what you want to find on there, then say just a Spotlight search.

 Enter Jumper, an app with the potential to change all of that and make things, well, a little less cluttered.